tula3and/qoupang/README.md

   - Use them to make hash values
 - Build a website for participants
   - Input an email
+  - Send it with a hash value to make a block
   - Send QRCODE for email authentication
-  - Send it with a hash value to make a block
-  - Send a confirmation email to the participant